-Compare accounting software providers in New Zealand at Canstar Blue.
-Xero and MYOB were compared on Overall Satisfaction, Customer Service, Ease of Integration, Ease of Use, Functionality, Reporting, Value for Money.
+Compare Accounting Software in New Zealand at Canstar Blue.
+Xero and MYOB were compared on Overall Satisfaction, Customer Service, Ease of Integration, Ease of Use, Functionality, Reporting and Value for Money.

 Show Important Notes^*

 * Overall satisfaction is an individual rating and not a combined total of all ratings.
 By default, brands with equal overall satisfaction ratings are sorted by the mean overall satisfaction score as rated by consumers.
 You can click the arrows at the top of any column in the table to sort by the results in that column.
 Canstar Blue research finalised in July 2021, published in August 2021.